 In the table below, we show the data for the Synergy versus the Monofocal control lens for Intermediate-range vision.
 “Intermediate” refers to 66cm or approximately 26 inches.
-Examples of intermediate-range vision may include computer, dashboard, and shelf at the store range vision.
+Examples of intermediate-range vision may include mid-range vision, such as when looking at a computer, dashboard, or shelf at the store.

 Near Vision Outcomes